darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 ### Special buttons functions
 * **MT (Home)**: Toogle wired output mode between GamePad & GamePadAlt.

-## Notes

-Many ODE frontends (such as Pseudo Saturn Kai) are not compatible with Analog mode, making game selection impossible.
-* Workaround 1 : Select and launch the game with **GamePad** mode, then switch to **Analog** for play.
-* Workaround 2 : Use a standard Saturn controller for ODE navigation and game launch, then plug BlueRetro for play.

 # PC-FX

 ## Multitap Config